On elliptic and quasiregularly elliptic manifolds: Introduction

 A drawback of this topological definition is that, for example, it erases the difference between the Euclidean and hyperbolic planes, which are in different conformal classes.
 In the two-dimensional case, the uniformization theorem allows one to fully classify which Riemannian manifolds are quasiregular, up to isometry.

 Moreover, in this sense every open manifold would be elliptic, as it is easy to modify any Riemannian metric on an open manifold to make it elliptic.
 This gives examples of elliptic open manifolds which cannot be quasiregularly elliptic.
 The easiest such examples have infinite volume, but we also give a construction of finite-volume examples.
 To prove a version of Theorem \ref{thm:pi1-open-QR} for ellipticity, we must impose an additional restriction: \begin{thm} Suppose that $M$ is a Riemannian $n$-manifold of finite volume, and suppose that its volume form can be written as $\omega+d\alpha$ where $\omega$ is compactly supported and $\alpha$ is bounded.
-If $M$ is elliptic, then every finitely generated subgroup of $\pi_1(M)$ has growth $O(R^n)$. \end{thm} The hypothesis holds, for example, for open subsets of closed manifolds, as well as for manifolds of pinched negative curvature and nonpositively curved locally symmetric spaces.
+If $M$ is elliptic, then every finitely generated subgroup of $\pi_1(M)$ has growth $O(R^n)$. \end{thm} The hypothesis implies that any Lipschitz map from $\RR^n$ \emph{equidistributes}, that is, at large scales it ``visits'' any neighborhood roughly equally often---something which is always true of quasiregular maps.
+It holds, for example, for open subsets of closed manifolds, as well as for manifolds of pinched negative curvature and nonpositively curved locally symmetric spaces.
 The easiest non-examples are infinite strings of surfaces joined by thinner and thinner necks.
 In future work it will be shown that it is equivalent to $M$ having a nonzero Cheeger constant.

 Even then, there are manifolds of dimension $n \geq 3$ which have an elliptic metric satisfying this hypothesis, but no quasiregularly elliptic metric.
 One such example is $S^n \setminus X$ where $X$ is a countable subset of the equatorial $S^{n-2}$.
 We show in Theorem \ref{codim n-2} that $S^n \setminus S^{n-2}$ (with the round metric) is elliptic, and therefore so is $S^n \setminus X$.
 On the other hand, a generalization of the Rickman--Picard theorem \cite{Rick} by Holopainen and Rickman \cite[Theorem 3.1]{HoR2} shows that $S^n \setminus X$ cannot be quasiregularly elliptic in the topological sense above.